Near-equilibrium measurements of nonequilibrium free energy

-Figs.~\ref{fig:3x4} and~\ref{fig:testAsymptote} demonstrate that for this model the steady state probability [Eq.~(\ref{eq:Pneq})] and free energy [Eq.~(\ref{eq:FE})] approximations are accurate given slowly shifting landscapes or high temperatures, and only diverge significantly from the exact results in strongly driven systems.
-We also find that qualitatively similar results arise for aperiodic potentials and for different potential surfaces.
+Figs.~\ref{fig:3x4} and~\ref{fig:testAsymptote} demonstrate that for this model our steady-state probability [Eq.~(\ref{equ:pneqApprox})] and free energy [Eq.~(\ref{equ:FE})] approximations are accurate given slowly shifting landscapes or high temperatures, and only diverge significantly from the exact results in strongly driven systems.
+We also find that qualitatively similar results arise for aperiodic potentials and for different potential surfaces (data not shown).
+Fractional errors in the free energy estimate empirically equal $\sim0.2\ \beta\Delta F_{\text{exact}}$ in the near-equilibrium limit (Fig.~\ref{fig:testAsymptote}), suggesting the next term in a near-equilibrium expansion.

-In this paper, we have developed a practical method for measuring free energies in the near-equilibrium regime, and our simulation results indicate that the approximate relation between free energy and excess mean time-reversed work is accurate a substantial distance from equilibrium.
-Our analysis should be directly applicable to existing single-molecule experiments where the reverse protocol follows rapidly on the forward protocol, precluding equilibration~\cite{ClausenSchaumann:2000p56106}.
-We have concentrated on systems driven from equilibrium by a mechanical perturbation, but our relations could, in principle, be generalized to other situations, for example a system driven by a temperature gradient~\cite{Jarzynski2004a}.
-Verifying our approximations in more complex systems will require independent measurements of non-equilibrium free energies; one possible approach for simple fluids would be to computationally estimate entropies from multi-particle distribution functions~\cite{Baranyai1989}.
+In this Letter, we have developed a practical method for measuring free energies in the near-equilibrium regime, and our simulation results indicate that the approximate relation between free energy and excess mean time-reversed work is accurate a substantial distance from equilibrium.
+Our analysis should be directly applicable to existing single-molecule experiments where the reverse protocol follows rapidly on the forward protocol, precluding equilibration~\cite{ClausenSchaumann:2000it}.
+We have concentrated on systems driven from equilibrium by a mechanical perturbation, but our relations could be generalized to other situations, for example a system driven by a temperature gradient~\cite{Jarzynski2004a}.
+Verifying our approximations in more complex systems will require independent measurements of nonequilibrium free energies; one possible approach for simple fluids would be to computationally estimate entropies from multiparticle distribution functions~\cite{Baranyai1989}.

-DAS was funded by a National Science Foundation Graduate Research Fellowship.
-GEC was funded by the Helios Solar Energy Research Center, which is supported by the Director, Office of Science, Office of Basic Energy Sciences of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+D.A.S. was funded by a National Science Foundation Graduate Research Fellowship.
+D.A.S. and G.E.C. were funded by the Office of Basic Energy Sciences of the U.~S. Department of Energy under Contract No. DE-AC02-05CH11231.